300 hr Yoga Therapy Training Ireland

 This module complements the Slow Flow Foundations, Yin, and Restorative trainings within the 200-hour course, expanding your understanding of yoga as a therapeutic, energetically-informed practice.

-This module offers a comprehensive introduction to supporting students navigating trauma, grief, anxiety, and depression.
+iHeal offers a comprehensive introduction to supporting students navigating trauma, grief, anxiety, and depression.
 You’ll explore the effects of trauma on the body, mind, and nervous system, and learn how to safely hold space for healing through integrative, embodied practices.

 Combining somatic awareness, breathwork, gentle movement, and mindfulness techniques, this training equips you with practical tools to help students reconnect with a sense of safety, agency, and emotional resilience.
 Whether for group classes or one-to-one sessions, you’ll gain skills to guide others toward balance and empowerment through compassionate, trauma-aware teaching.